System Prompts in the Claude Agent SDK

 What system prompts actually do in the SDK

-Every Agent SDK deployment has an invisible system prompt running underneath.
-It contains all the tool definitions, the agent's operational instructions, and the behavioral guardrails that Anthropic sets up.
-You never see this layer.
-Anthropic manages it, and it updates automatically when the SDK ships new features.
+Every Agent SDK deployment runs with an invisible system prompt underneath — Anthropic's layer that handles all the tool definitions, operational instructions, and behavioral guardrails.
+You never see it.
+It updates automatically when the SDK ships new features.

-Your system prompt stacks on top of that invisible layer.
-You add the instructions specific to your use case.
-The tool definitions and core behavior are already handled.
+Your system prompt stacks on top of that layer.
+You add the instructions specific to your use case: the role, the output format, the constraints that make the agent yours.
+The tool infrastructure is already handled.

-This is a meaningful difference from calling the raw Anthropic API, where you define everything.
-With the SDK, you only need to specify what makes your agent unique.
+This is the meaningful difference from calling the raw Anthropic API, where you define everything from scratch.
+With the SDK, you only write what makes your agent unique.

 Three ways to write a system prompt